harjitsingh2/escape-the-solar-system/README.md

 **Escape the Solar System!** gives those who are curious about space the opportunity to explore our solar system. **Escape the Solar System** is an educational game where users are encouraged to learn and answer questions correctly about space facts.

 Hop into our spaceship and explore the outer reaches of our solar system.
-Starting at Mercury, you must answer questions about each planet.
-When you reach the end of the solar system, you can escape the solar system depending on how many questions you answered correctly.
+Starting at Mercury, players must answer questions about each planet.
+When the player reaches the end of the solar system, they can *escape the solar system* depending on how many questions they answered correctly.

 [PLAY HERE](https://harjitsingh2.github.io/escape-the-solar-system/)